-Nominations closing soon for Autism Spectrum Australia's Recognition Awards 2017
+Nominations have now closed for Autism Spectrum Australia's Recognition Awards 2017

 Celebrating the achievements of people within the autism community

 Do you know someone who is a different brilliant?

 Autism Spectrum Australia (Aspect) is seeking nominations for individuals or organisations who see, hear, understand or approach things in an inspired way.
 Nominate a friend, a colleague, a parent, a child, an organisation, and let them know that what they are doing is truly amazing.

 This year, the judges are preparing for another inspiring year of nominations across the five categories.
 The categories are designed to recognise parents, volunteers, professionals, organisations and individuals for outstanding contributions to the field of autism.

 - a person who identifies as being on the autism spectrum

 - significant achievement in their own personal context